A Treatise on Differential Geometry and its role in Relativity Theory: Differential structure on the manifold

-A form $A$ for which $dA=0$ is said to be closed while if $A=dB$ for some form $B$ then $A$ is said to be exact.\\\\ \textbf{Note}: From the above definition every exact form is closed but the converse is true only for a sufficiently small neighbourhood of the point under consideration \textit{i.e.}, if $A$ is a closed form then $\exists$ a form $B$ such that $A=dB$.
-It should be noted that this choice of $B$ is not unique because we can replace $B$ by $B+dC$ for arbitrary form $C$.\\\\ v) \textbf{Commutativity of a Lie derivative and exterior derivative}:\\ The Lie derivative of a $r$-form `$B$' with respect to a vector field $\textit{\textbf{V}}$ can be obtained by mathematical induction starting from a zero-form\,(a scalar) and using the result for one-form.\\\\ Thus we have (for detail proof see the appendix-I):\\
+\textbf{Note}: From the above definition every exact form is closed but the converse is true only for a sufficiently small neighbourhood of the point under consideration \textit{i.e.}, if $A$ is a closed form then $\exists$ a form $B$ such that $A=dB$.
+It should be noted that this choice of $B$ is not unique because we can replace $B$ by $B+dC$ for arbitrary form $C$.\\